-If there are any outstanding amounts on the utility bill as of December 31st, then that amount will be transferred to property taxes.
-Since the Regional District cannot issue the Property Tax notices, we also cannot collect payments for them.
-For payment information please go to the Ministry of Provincial Revenue-Taxation Branch website.
+If there are any outstanding amounts on the utility bill as of December 31, that amount will be transferred to property taxes.
+Since the CSRD cannot issue the Property Tax notices, we also cannot collect payments for them.
+For payment information, please go to the Ministry of Provincial Revenue-Taxation Branch website.

 What is the mill rate on my property taxes?

 The CSRD is not a taxing authority under the Local Government Act and does not generate property tax notices, therefore we cannot provide information on mill rates as we only have data pertinent to CSRD services.
 For information on mill rates, contact the Surveyor of Taxes.